Up

 Samples Spreadsheet

-In addition another spreadsheet, VaRtools samples, can be downloaded from this site.
-This spreadsheet contains five worksheets illustrating additional points, such as how to handle foreign currency exposures and how to conduct simple stress testing.
+An additional spreadsheet, VaRtools samples, can also be downloaded from this site.
+This spreadsheet contains nine worksheets illustrating additional points, such as handling foreign currency exposures and hedging, managing large numbers of assets using sub portfolios and aggregation, Monte Carlo Simulation vs Filtered Historical Simulation (FHS) vs Copula simulation, cashflow mapping, and and simple stress testing.

 It also contains several examples designed to demonstrate clearly that the various VaRtools functions and components are working as expected.
 For example, the calculation of VaR on a portfolio of options using the delta-gamma-theta approximation is compared with calculating VaR on the same portfolio using full revaluation.
 The examples are designed to give users confidence in the results produced by VaRtools.